-Greece: Decline in crude oil prices in long-term positive for Greek economy24.
-April 2020. / SEE Energy News
+Greece: Decline in crude oil prices in long-term positive for Greek economy, SEE Energy News

 According to the Ministry of Energy, international conditions in the oil markets are very worrying, and the Ministry is preparing to tackle the local consequences.
 Greek market is following international developments in the oil industry as rices plummet, with projections for the coming weeks remaining uncertain as analysts await June futures to obtain a clearer picture.
 The scheduled surveying in the Greek offshore concessions will proceed, while output at Prinos field in northern Greece, which is already barely sustainable, will likely fail to continue if prices decline any further.
 The Ministry has not rule out the possibility of introducing targeted measures to support the local fuel market.